Thoughts on Patriotism

 War is the most satisfying way for a nation to demonstrate its superiority.
 It is the ultimate team sport.
 Robert E. Lee said: “It is well that war is so terrible, otherwise we should grow too fond of it.”

-Lee might also have observed, “The natural inclination of men is to kill, destroy and dominate.
+Lee might also have observed, “The natural inclination of men is to kill, destroy, and dominate in the pursuit of glory.
 If we can convince ourselves of God’s approval when we do it, so much the better!”
+Think of a military chaplain saying that to the troops.

 Adam Smith, in The Wealth of Nations, said: “In great empires the people who live in the capital, and in the provinces remote from the scene of action, feel, many of them, scarce any inconveniency from the war; but enjoy, at their ease, the amusement of reading in the newspapers the exploits of their own fleets and armies.
 To them this amusement compensates the small difference between the taxes which they pay on account of the war, and those which they had been accustomed to pay in time of peace.
 They are commonly dissatisfied with the return of peace, which puts an end to their amusement, and to a thousand visionary hopes of conquest and national glory from a longer continuance of the war.”